-Understanding dreams begins with understanding why you dream
+Understanding what you dream begins with understanding why you dream

 Why dream?
-In simplest terms, your brain consolidates memories while dreaming.
+For one, your brain consolidates memories while dreaming.
 Memories are encoded as symbolism for easy reference.
 Dreaming makes room for tomorrow, taking what you experience today and fitting it into the existing structure that is you: your mind, psyche, personality, character.

 Evolution is driven by how a species adapts to its environment.
 For the human species, adaptation is driven in large part by dreaming.
 We are too preoccupied while awake to do this deep-level processing and learning.
 Some theorists think that dreaming evolved in the human species as a means of survival.